-2022-004 Receivables (Significant Deficiency)
+2023-003 Receivables (Significant Deficiency)

-Governmental auditing standards require independent auditors to evaluate all misstatements of financial statements.
+Governmental auditing standards require independent auditors to evaluate all misstatements of financial statements, including the allowance for doubtful accounts.

-At the time of our audit, we noted that accounts receivable required an adjustment of approximately \$2,411,608.
+At the time of our audit, we noted that accounts receivable required an additional accrual of approximately \$2,785,920.
+In addition, the allowance for doubtful accounts of approximately \$525,066 had not been reconciled.